ehrpg/qstar/docs/skills.md

 If you have less trained skills than you are allowed to have, you can train new skills.
-If you already have the maximum amount of trained skills you are allowed to have, you can unlearn a trained one in order to gain a new one.
+If you already have the maximum amount of trained skills you are allowed to have, you can unlearn a previously trained one in order to gain a new one.
 Swapping any trained skill for an untrained one, or learning a new one costs 2 [Downtime](#downtime).

 <div class="col-layout-end clearfix"></div>